-A $1200 gaming PC will allow you to start off with not only a super high performing gaming rig but also with more storage space, a more future proof power supply choice and a very high quality case to build it with.
+A $1200 gaming PC build will allow you to start off with not only a super high-performing gaming rig but also a future-proof upgrade path and a premium case to build with.

-If you want to know how to build a gaming pc for around the $1200 price point then you should follow the part list below.
-This guide will show you how to go about building it as well as sharing what you can expect out of a build like this.
+If you want to know how to build a gaming PC for around the $1200 price point then you should follow the part list below.
+This guide will show you how to go about building it as well as share what you can expect out of a build like this.

 $1200 PC Build Part List:

 CPU – Intel Core i5-12400F 4.4 GHz Processor

 Motherboard – MSI PRO Z690-A LGA 1700 Motherboard

 RAM – G.Skill RipJaws V Series 16GB (2 x 8GB) DDR4 3600MHz

 Storage – Silicon Power 1TB NVMe M.2 SSD